How to Build a Talent Pipeline

 • Employee referrals

 Map out initiatives that will cultivate talent on these channels on an ongoing basis.
-Again, your recruitment metrics can be a great help in determining where to direct your efforts.
+Again, your recruitment metrics can help you determine where to direct your efforts.

 In addition to actively sourcing talent, build your talent pipeline by drawing candidates into it.
 This is known as inbound recruiting, the process of creating campaigns that get candidates to come to you rather than you seeking them out.